ractivejs/ractivejs.github.io/docs/concepts/events/proxy-events.md

 Ractive has a concept of *proxy events*, which translate a user *action* (e.g. a mouseclick) defined via an [event directive](./directives.md) into an *intention* (e.g. 'select this option').
 This allows you to handle user interaction in a readable, declarative fashion, without resorting to peppering your markup with class names to use as 'hooks' (which must then be kept consistent between your markup and your JavaScript code).

-As with all events in Ractive, you subscribe with [`ractive.on()`](../../api.md)).
+As with all events in Ractive, you subscribe with [`ractive.on()`](../../api/instance-properties#ractiveon) (also see [publish-subscribe](./publish-subscribe.md)).
 Proxy events declare the handler name of the event that will be fired, along with any optional arguments:

 ```js
 ractive = new Ractive({